Ugboaja-Uchechi/rails-blog-app/README.md

 `run code . to open in an IDE like VsCode`

-` run bundle install to couple all dependacies`
+` run bundle install to couple all dependencies`

 `run rails s`